samply/beam/README.md

 - [x] Helpful dev environment
 - [x] Expiration of tasks and results
 - [x] Support TLS-terminating proxies
-- [x] Direct-Socket connections
+- [x] Transport direct socket connections
 - [x] Crate to support the development of Rust Beam client applications
-- [ ] Efficient file transfer for large data
+- [ ] File transfers (with efficient support for large files)
-- [ ] Broker-side filtering of the unencrypted metadata fields with JSON queries
+- [ ] Broker-side filtering of tasks using the unencrypted metadata fields (probably using JSON queries)
 - [ ] Integration of OAuth2 (in discussion)
 - [ ] Deliver usage metrics